vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 If the operation completes successfully, the external-attacher will:

-1. Set `VolumeAttachment.Status.IsAttached` field to true to indicate the volume is attached.
+1. Set `VolumeAttachment.Status.Attached` field to true to indicate the volume is attached.
 2. Update the `VolumeAttachment.Status.AttachmentMetadata` field with the contents of the returned `PublishVolumeInfo`.
 3. Clear the `VolumeAttachment.Status.AttachError` field.

 If the operation fails, the external-attacher will:

-1. Ensure the `VolumeAttachment.Status.IsAttached` field to still false to indicate the volume is not attached.
+1. Ensure the `VolumeAttachment.Status.Attached` field to still false to indicate the volume is not attached.
 2. Set the `VolumeAttachment.Status.AttachError` field detailing the error.
 3. Create an event against the Kubernetes API associated with the `VolumeAttachment` object to inform users what went wrong.